Interesting Information about The Use Of Human Pheromones

 - It's the subtle chemical emissions from the skin that a potential partner will pick up on, if the match is right.

-Pharomones for MenPheromones are chemicals that are produced and result in social reactions.
-Pheromones tend to affect the actions of members of the species.
-See this page about pharomones for Men to Attract Women.
+Pharomones for MenPheromones are organic compounds that are secreted and result in social reactions.
+Pheromones can shape the behavior of others.
+Read about pharomones for Men.

 Do Humans Have Pheromones?